Podcastindex-org/podcast-namespace/README.md

    - `length` (required) Length of the file in bytes.
    - `bitrate` (optional) Encoding bitrate of media asset.
    - `title` (required) Alternate assets need a title since main title will apply to primary asset.
+   - `rel` (optional) Indicates what the purpose of this enclosure is.
+Like "lowbitrate" for a small file to use over cellular.

 <br>